 Freshman and Sophomore students have generated a class schedule that will fulfill the requirements for graduation and college needs.
 The students need to get involved in extracurricular activities.
 These may be chosen from an array of clubs, sports, church, and community activities, or volunteer time.
 It is imperative for them to have a well-rounded background for their resumes.

-Juniors should register in the fall for the PSAT (Practice SAT) in order for them to practice and get ready for the SAT, usually taken in the spring of the junior year.
+Juniors should register in the fall for the PSAT in order for them to practice and get ready for the SAT, usually taken in the spring of the junior year.
 Remember that the SAT is accepted by major colleges and universities, and is a factor in acceptance.
-A lot of times, this test will guide these colleges as to which classes they are eligible to take once in college.
 This is why it is preferable for students to practice on this test and take it seriously.

 Seniors may retake the ACT or SAT once again if they want to try for a higher score as this might be their last chance.
-Remember that it takes time to gt test results and colleges to receive the results, so you want to do this promptly.
+Remember that it takes time to get test results and colleges to receive the results, so you want to do this promptly.
 At the same time, the student should start applying for scholarships as soon as possible.
-Some scholarships may require for them to provide some information such as test results, race, gender, etc.

 College Readiness Coaching at TIA with Mr. Beebe